Tannadice Park: The Kerr and McLean eras (1959–1992)

-The stadium celebrated its centenary in 1983 - the year that Dundee United won their first and to date only league title.
+The stadium celebrated its centenary in 1983 – the year that Dundee United won their first and to date only league title.
 Under-soil heating was installed during the close season of 1985 at a reported cost of £100,000, United were the fourth Scottish club to have the facility, following Queen's Park, Rangers and Hibernian.
-Unfortunately the first time the under-soil heating was called into action was when a fairly heavy snowfall started during the UEFA Cup 3rd round first leg tie against Neuchâtel Xamax on 27 November 1985 and the system failed.
+The first time the under-soil heating was called into action was when a fairly heavy snowfall started during the UEFA Cup 3rd round first leg tie against Neuchâtel Xamax on 27 November 1985 and the system failed.

 1988 saw the covering of the small enclosure adjacent to the Main Stand.
 This was named the Fair Play enclosure as it was financed by a cash award made by UEFA following the sporting behaviour of United fans following the 1987 UEFA Cup Final 2nd leg.
 The funds were awarded to the club with a clear stipulation from UEFA that it should be used to improve spectator facilities.